 \setlength\itemsep{-4px}

-\item the selection of the pressure levels (4 degrees),
+\item selection of pressure levels (4 degrees)

-\item the temporal windows (4 degrees),
+\item temporal windows (4 degrees)

-\item the spatial windows (4 x 4 degrees),
+\item spatial windows (4 x 4 degrees)

-\item the weights (4 degrees),
+\item weights (4 degrees)

-\item the number of analogues (1 degree).
+\item number of analogues (1 degree).

 \end{itemize}

-This sums up to 29 degrees of freedom that were optimized simultaneously.
+This adds up to 29 degrees of freedom that were optimized simultaneously.

-\subsection{Results for the 4Zo method}
+\subsection{Results for 4Zo method}

 The resulting optimized parameters for 4Zo vary from one subregion to another.
 The optimized spatial windows are given for every subregion in Figure \ref{fig:spatial_windows_4Zo}, and the selected pressure levels in Table~\ref{table:levels_GA_4Zo}.

-The resulting CRPSS scores are provided in Figure \ref{fig:figure_crpss_4Zo} and were in average 35.8~\% for the CP and 35.5~\% for the VP, comparatively to 31.1~\% and 32.3~\% respectively for the reference method 2Z on the atmospheric circulation (optimized by the sequential procedure).
-The score was also calculated for three precipitation thresholds: P \(\geq\) 1~mm, P \(\geq\) 0.1\(\cdot\)P10 and P \(\geq\) 0.5\(\cdot\)P10, P10 being the daily precipitation with a 10~year return period (Table \ref{table:scores_thresholds_4Zo}).
-The gain in score increased with the precipitation threshold: the relative improvement of the CRPSS was in average, respectively for the different thresholds, 13.3~\%, 15.4~\% and 29.1~\% for the CP and 7.9~\%, 11.~1\% and 34.5~\% for the VP.
-The optimization improved thus even more the prediction for days with significant precipitation than usual days.
+The resulting CRPSS scores are provided in Figure \ref{fig:figure_crpss_4Zo} and were on average 35.8\% for the CP and 35.5\% for the VP, compared to 31.1\% and 32.3\%, respectively, for the reference method 2Z on the atmospheric circulation (optimized by the sequential procedure).
+The score was also calculated for three precipitation thresholds: P \(\geq\) 1~mm, P \(\geq\) 0.1\(\cdot\)P10, and P \(\geq\) 0.5\(\cdot\)P10, P10 being the daily precipitation with a 10~year return period (Table \ref{table:scores_thresholds_4Zo}).
+The gain in score increased with the precipitation threshold: the relative improvement of the CRPSS was, on average, for the different thresholds, 13.3\%, 15.4\%, and 29.1\% for the CP and 7.9\%, 11.1\%, and 34.5\% for the VP.
+The optimization thus improved the prediction even more for days with significant precipitation than for the usual days.

-To assess the parameters cross-compatibility, and the spatial coherence of the resulting parameters, those optimized for one subregion were applied to the others.
+To assess the parameters’ cross-compatibility and the spatial coherence of the resulting parameters, those optimized for one subregion were applied to the others.
 The resulting losses or gains of the CRPSS are displayed in Figure \ref{fig:crossing_4Zo}.

 \subsection{Analysis}

-The automatic selections of the pressure levels (Table \ref{table:levels_GA_4Zo}) and the temporal windows (not shown) for the analogy of circulation showed a great homogeneity and were spatially consistent.
+The automatic selections of pressure levels (Table \ref{table:levels_GA_4Zo}) and temporal windows (not shown) for the analogy of circulation showed a great homogeneity and were spatially consistent.
 First of all, the level Z1000 was always selected twice (the first time at 6 or 12~h, and the second always at 30~h) and Z700 was selected once for every subregion (always at 24~h).
-The level which varied from one subregion to another, however in a spatially consistent way, was the upper level (however always at 12~h), which was Z300 for the North-West part of the catchment, Z500 for most of the other subregions, and Z600 for the Conches Valley.
+The level that varied from one subregion to another, albeit in a spatially consistent way, was the upper level (always at 12~h), which was Z300 for the north-west part of the catchment, Z500 for most of the other subregions, and Z600 for the Conches Valley.
 The optimizer thus provided consistent selections of pressure levels and temporal windows.
-The automatic selection of the pressure levels is a big advantage in favor of a global optimization.
+The automatic selection of pressure levels is a big advantage in favour of global optimization.

 The resulting spatial windows (Figure \ref{fig:spatial_windows_4Zo}) may look very diverse first, but there are significant similarities for subregions located within the same vicinity.
 The first four subregions were characterized by a large spatial window on the upper level, whereas it was smaller elsewhere.
 For most subregions, the second level (Z700) was compared on thin and longitudinally extended spatial windows.
-The third level (Z1000 at 6 or 12~h) also had longitudinally extended domains, but a bit larger.
+The third level (Z1000 at 6 or 12~h) also had longitudinally extended domains, but were slightly larger.
 The last one (Z1000 at 30~h) had rather large and squared windows.
-Subregions number 5 (Southern valleys) and 6 (Southern ridges) had exactly the same spatial windows, which suggest that they behave in a similar way and thus could have been merged.
+Subregions number 5 (southern valleys) and 6 (southern ridges) had exactly the same spatial windows, which suggests that they behave in a similar way and thus could have been merged.
 This similarity is a good sign for the accuracy of the optimized parameters.